Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB package on a server.
 Another additional step is also required.
 Let us take the following situation as an example:

-Here the instance
+Here the site

 mysite is to be updated to the

 1.6.0p13.cee.
 The first step is to download and install

 the appropriate RPM/DEB-Packet.
 This is performed exactly as with the